transdigiware/blockchain/howto/ibp-console-deploy-ocp-rhm.md

 **Which instance should I choose?**

-It is recommended that all customers deploy an instance of the **IBP Console** to simplify the deployment and management of their blockchain networks.
+All customers need to deploy an instance of the **IBP Console** to simplify the deployment and management of their blockchain networks.
 The console itself is free.
 You are only billed for the blockchain nodes that you create by using the console.

 Note that this tutorial only includes instructions for deploying an instance of the **IBP Console**.
-Currently you cannot deploy Certificate Authorities (CAs), peers, and ordering nodes directly, you should use the console to deploy those nodes instead.
+Currently, you cannot deploy Certificate Authorities (CAs), peers, and ordering nodes directly, you should use the console to deploy those nodes instead.
 {: important}

 Click **Create Instance** on the **IBP Console** tile.